-Having a strong password is key to your online safety, so make sure they're strong.
+Having a strong password is key to your online safety.
+Take a look at our tips on page 10 on how to make sure they're strong.

-Always update software:
+Update software:

 Software (what your phones or laptops run on) often needs updating to keep it as secure as possible.
-Updates and patches fill the holes in!
+For additional information, ask us we can help!